 We also work on recognizing numbers in different forms.
 For example, you need to be able to quickly identify the 3 in the form of numerals, a tens frame, on dice, in groupings, fingers, etc. Again, that generalization doesn’t come easy to my kiddos.
 We have students match them up.
 A favorite activity in my classroom is what I call motor math.
 I have students on one side of the room and numbers on the other.
 Students are given a form of a number (ex. a tens frame) and a gross motor direction (bear walking, bunny hops, etc.) Students have to do that gross motor direction all the way across the room.
 Once they get across the room, the student has to put their card on the matching number.
 They love working on skills when I let them move!!

-We practice our numbers with different sensory materials.
+We practice our numbers with different sensory materials like shaving cream.

 We work on sequencing and generalizing number concepts with sequencing tasks and our number of the day poster.
 Sequencing helps students get ready to compare numbers and learn skills such as greater than, less than, more, less, etc.